stackbit-projects/tylerwillis-9c92f/content/pages/index.md

 sections:
   - type: hero_section
     title: Tyler is a skilled optimist.
-    subtitle: I am the co-founder of <a href'"httpUnsupervised
+    subtitle: I am the co-founder of <a href='"httpUnsupervised
     actions:
       - label: Read the Essay
         url: /contact